google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 group layout defines the input/output interface expected by a shader, while a bind group represents the actual input/output data for a shader.

-In the example below, the bind group layout expects some storage buffers at numbered bindings `0`, `1`, and `2` for the compute shader.
+In the example below, the bind group layout expects two readonly storage buffers at numbered bindings `0`, `1`, and a storage buffer at `2` for the compute shader.
 The bind group on the other hand, defined for this bind group layout, associates GPU buffers to the bindings: `gpuBufferFirstMatrix` to the binding `0`, `gpuBufferSecondMatrix` to the binding `1`, and `resultMatrixBuffer` to the binding `2`.

 ```js
 const bindGroupLayout = device.createBindGroupLayout({